house-778/old/README.md

 If you have any questions, concerns, or inquiries, feel free to reach out to us at [email@example.com](mailto:javapythoinfo@gmail.com).
 We're here to assist you and ensure you have the best possible gaming experience on House-778.

+## Website is blocked

+If you find that the website is not unblocked contact use and we will see what we can do.
+Or you could fork this repo and host it your sellf.

 ## Other unblocked websites
 [house-777(brocken)](house-777.github.io)